jayfeng20/data_pipeline_demo/README.md

-Getting myself familiarized with Airflow
+Quick demo of using Airflow for workflow orchestration.